Rojomon/about/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <br>
 Hi!
-I'm Ștefan and I'm a music lover, a film aficionado, an amateur road cyclist, a begginer runner, an occasional computer gamer and a passionate student of life.
+I'm Ștefan and I'm a music lover, a film aficionado, an amateur road cyclist, a begginer runner, an occasional computer gamer and an ardent student of life.
 I love solving problems and strive to always learn.
 My sweet tooth is `all things tech`!
 I've recently gotten my feet weet in computer programming.

 I am Currently learning `Python`, HTML, CSS, JavaScript fundamentals, and the `Django` web framework.
 Add to that Jekyll on which I am building this personal web page.
 This week, 8th-13th of August 2022, I've learned how to set up my domanin, NS, and my first AWS VPC with Nginx.